M Ryding Artworks

 Get ready to paint...

-You've made your encaustic medium and mixed up encaustic paint in a variety of colors.
-Now you've to to get together tools and set up your space.
+You've got your encaustic medium and a variety of colors.
+Now get your tools together and set up your space.

 Picture